chamaeleonidae/api/docs/webhooks/events.md

 ------

-> Events are processed asynchronously (typically within a few seconds).
+> Events are processed asynchronously (typically within thirty seconds).
+> Events and their properties can be used for Segmentation, Goals, Launcher item completed etc.
+> Events tracked for users that have not yet been seen by Chameleon will be created first and then the event tracked to them

 ## Create an Event :id=events-create